 Workstream leads have been appointed to reflect organisational ownership and expertise.
-In turn workstream leads have nominated Project Leads who they believe will be the most appropriate individuals to lead specific projects.
+In turn workstream leads have ensured Project Leads are in place to drive the work forward.

-Each project will draw on a range of expertise from throughout the SEND system (education, health, parents and carers, external SME's) to ensure co-production, shared system ownership and high-quality delivery.
+Each project draws on a range of expertise from throughout the SEND system (education, health, parents and carers, external SME's) to ensure co-production, shared system ownership and high-quality delivery.